|

 restrictions placed on Homolka since her release from jail last summer.

 The government of Quebec will appeal that ruling.
+In Karla, Homolka is apparently played as a

 victim for most of the film.
 As Globe and Mail reporter Simon Houpt put it